 Although punitive damages are not commonly available in slips and fall claims, an experienced attorney may be able to help you recover punitive damages if the defendant’s conduct amounted to a reckless, wanton or willful disregard for safety.

-How an Experienced Fall Accident Lawyer can Help You
+How an Experienced Premise Liability Lawyer Can Help You

-As you can see from the above, slips and falls are often challenging and difficult to prove.
+As you can see from the above, slips and fall claims are often challenging and difficult to win.
 Below are some actions an experienced injury attorney can take that will likely help your case.

 - Conduct a site inspection to identify the dangerous condition that caused the slip and fall accident